Tee Higgins Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Higgins totaled 62 receiving yards in his only career matchup against the Chiefs, 8.5 fewer than his over/under for Sunday's game.
+- Higgins had 62 receiving yards in one career matchup against the Chiefs, 8.5 fewer than his receiving yards prop bet over/under for Sunday's game (70.5).

-- Higgins did not have a touchdown catch in that matchup against the Chiefs.
+- Higgins did not have a touchdown catch in that contest against the Chiefs.

-- This week Higgins will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).

 Recent Performances

-- In last week's outing against the Titans, Higgins picked up 96 yards on seven receptions.
+- In last week's outing against the Titans, Higgins totaled 96 yards on seven receptions.

-- Higgins has caught eight passes (on 13 targets) for 106 yards (35.3 per game) over his last three outings.
+- Higgins' in his last three games stat line reveals eight catches for 106 yards.
+He averaged 35.3 yards per game, and was targeted 13 times.

 Higgins' Cincinnati Teammates